FriendsOfSymfony/FOSRestBundle/Resources/doc/param_fetcher_listener.rst

 Param Fetcher Listener
 ======================

-The param fetcher listener simply sets the ParamFetcher instance as a request attribute configured for the matched controller so that the user does not need to do this manually.
+The Param Fetcher Listener sets the ``ParamFetcher`` as a request attribute configured for the matched controller so that the user does not need to do this manually.

 .. code-block:: yaml